ACE-RTL: When Agentic Context Evolution Meets RTL-Specialized LLMs: The Framework

 \subsection{Reflector: A Frontier Reasoning LLM}

-While the Generator produces RTL code grounded in domain knowledge, the Reflector analyzes simulation feedback and guides refinement.
-Frontier generic LLMs excel at interpreting specifications, buggy code, and error reports, making them well suited for this role.
-In \name, the Reflector is built upon Claude4-Sonnet to interpret verifiable feedback and generate structured fix strategies.
+While our Generator produces and refines implementations within the agentic loop, effective iteration also requires interpreting simulation outputs and identifying corrective actions.
+We therefore introduce the Reflector, a generic frontier LLM (Claude4-Sonnet) that analyzes simulation feedback and long-context error reports to guide subsequent refinement.
+Processing such complex information benefits from the broader reasoning capability and context capacity of frontier models.

-At each iteration, the RTL code produced by the Generator is compiled and simulated using \textit{iverilog} to verify functional correctness.
-When simulation fails, the Reflector is triggered to analyze the feedback.
-Automated scripts invoke the simulator and convert the raw logs into a structured format that captures the error message and the expected versus actual signal behavior.
-Claude4-Sonnet then serves as the Reflector’s reasoning engine: it integrates this parsed information with the design specification and the buggy RTL code to produce a structured diagnostic report.
-The report provides a concise explanation of the root cause together with high-level fix guidance describing how to resolve the primary failure.
-This structured output is then passed to the Coordinator for context evolution.
+At each iteration, we invoke \textit{iverilog} once to compile and execute the candidate RTL against the benchmark test harness.
+When the run fails, the resulting logs are parsed into a structured report capturing the error message together with the expected-versus-actual signal behavior.
+Claude4-Sonnet then serves as the Reflector’s reasoning engine: it combines this structured feedback with the design specification and the current RTL implementation to produce a concise diagnosis and high-level fix guidance.
+This output is then passed to the Coordinator to construct the evolving context for subsequent refinement steps.
 Notably, the entire process depends only on \textit{iverilog}, a lightweight and open-source simulator, rather than complex proprietary toolchains.
-This design choice makes the system portable, easy to maintain, and readily adaptable to diverse RTL design tasks.